dotnet/dotnet-monitor/documentation/api/trace-get.md

 ## Authentication

+Authentication is enforced for this route.
+See [Authentication](./../authentication.md) for further information.

 Allowed schemes:
 - `MonitorApiKey`
 - `Negotiate` (Windows only, running as unelevated)

-See [Authentication](./../authentication.md) for further information.

 ## Responses